-If the fiduciary is not an attorney neither the Code of Professional Responsibility nor the other laws governing lawyers apply.
+If the fiduciary is not an attorney neither the Mississippi Rules of Professional Conduct nor the other laws governing lawyers apply.
 Thus, this individual does not come under our jurisdiction and we have no advice that we can offer.
 We hope that the fiduciary would promptly employ an attorney and turn the files over to him or her.

 Of course the client files and case load are assets of the estate and must be treated accordingly.
-The attorney for the fiduciary is subject to the Code of Professional Responsibility and the inquiry has relevance to him or her.
+The attorney for the fiduciary is subject to the Mississippi Rules of Professional Conduct and the inquiry has relevance to him or her.
 The inquiry is also relevant to the fiduciary who is an attorney.

 There is a paucity of authority on this subject.
-It is not dealt with as such by the Code of Professional Responsibility.
+It is not dealt with as such by the Mississippi Rules of Professional Conduct.
 However, common sense can provide a fairly clear route to pursue.

 Questions (1) through (5), (7), (8) and (10) are covered by the following general discussion.
 This opinion applies to the fiduciary where he or she is an attorney and to the fiduciary's attorney.
 Hereafter these will be referred to as the "representative."